40+ School Fundraising Ideas

 The prizes themselves can be related to literacy.
 Let students choose from a selection of donated books, including graphic novels, chapter books, fun non-fiction etc. If you’re able, digital eBooks and audiobooks also make excellent prizes for this fundraiser.

 High school is a time of greater independence for students who are starting to discover what they enjoy doing.
-The following fundraising ideas involve both students and the community in school programs, letting everyone give back in more ways than one.
+The following fundraising ideas involve both students and the community in school programs on campus, letting everyone give back in more ways than one.

 T-Shirt Contest and Sale